 Over the years the Chamber has been known by several different names.
 The original Board of Trade became known as the Board of Commerce.
 Then in 1887, it became the Knoxville Chamber of Commerce, in 1963 the Greater Knoxville Chamber, and in 1998 the Knoxville Area Chamber Partnership was formed.

-The Partnership includes several business-oriented organizations including the Tennessee Small Business Development Center, the U.S. Department of Commerce Export Assistance Center, the Development Corporation, the Central Business Improvement District, and Leadership Knoxville.
-The Knoxville Entrepreneur's Center will open on the first floor of 17 Market Square during the first quarter of 2013.
+The Partnership includes several business-oriented organizations including the Tennessee Small Business Development Center, the U.S. Department of Commerce Export Assistance Center, the Development Corporation, the Central Business Improvement District, Leadership Knoxville, and the Knoxville Entrepreneur Center.

 The Knoxville Chamber is the official economic development agency for the City of Knoxville and Knox County.
 It is also the leading organization in Innovation Valley, a regional economic development initiative centered on a 25-mile Technology Corridor with world-class resources in science, technology, and business.
 Experience shows that a regional approach to economic development offers the most advantages to businesses planning a corporate relocation or expansion and the communities involved.

-The partnership was created to implement a five-year economic development blueprint for business growth in the Knoxville-Oak Ridge area of East Tennessee.
-The blueprint outlines 13 targeted industry sectors that are based on an analysis of the region’s world-class resources.
-Six program areas provide the framework for the group’s business relocation and industrial development efforts.
+Innovation Valley is currently implementing its second five-year regional economic development strategic plan, Blueprint 2.0, for business growth in the Knoxville-Oak Ridge area of East Tennessee.
+Blueprint 2.0 outlines five targeted industry sectors that are based on an analysis of the region’s world-class resources.
+Six strategic priorities provide the framework for the group’s business relocation and industrial development efforts.

 To learn more about Innovation Valley, click the link to the left to visit their website.

 Workforce and Education